AvihayFinish/OOP-task1/README.md

 # Our Project:

 > our project its a continue project of the project UndoableStringBuilder. <br>
-> in this project we append the option to be a member of updating about the changes in the UndoableStringBuilder object.
+> in this project we append the option to be a member of updating about the changes in the UndoableStringBuilder object. <br>

 # Introduction:

 > in this project we use the Observer desgin pattern(We will elaborate on this later) to realizition the task. <br>
 > this project expands the capabilities of UndoableStringBuilder project, so that members can register to updating option about changes on
-> the UndoableStringBuilder object.
+> the UndoableStringBuilder object. <br>

 # Getting Started

 > to get start this project, you just need to download the codes to your workspace and run them of any JDK. <br>
 > you need to build a main class, after that to build a GroupAdmin object and ConcreteMember object. register(we exlpain how and the other option later). <br>
-> the ConcreteMember to the GroupAdmin object and all changes you will do in the GroupAdmin, the ConcreteMember will know.
+> the ConcreteMember to the GroupAdmin object and all changes you will do in the GroupAdmin, the ConcreteMember will know. <br>

 # Observer